Vladislav26Laptev/Smoke_detection/README.md

   <img src="https://github.com/Vladislav26Laptev/Smoke_detection/blob/main/data/Model.png">
 </p>

-It can be seen from the results of the table that the best results in the ratio of prediction accuracy / speed of operation are shown by the EfficientDet-D1 model.
-The overall architecture of EfficientDet [1] largely corresponds to the paradigm of single-stage detectors.
+From the results of the table it can be seen that the best results in the ratio of prediction accuracy / speed of operation are shown by the EfficientDet-D1 model.
+The general architecture of EfficientDet [1] largely corresponds to the paradigm of one-stage detectors.
 It is based on the EfficientNet model, previously trained on the ImageNet dataset.
-For training the network requires personnel with printed markings in the form of boxes with indication of the corresponding class.
+To train the network, frames with marked markings in the form of boxes with an indication of the corresponding class are required.
+In order to increase the efficiency of the system, namely to reduce the speed of operation and increase the accuracy of detecting fires in a forest, it is planned to consider other architectures of the EfficientDet family.
-The object Detection technology of the TensorFlow framework is used for object detection [2].
+The Object Detection technology of the TensorFlow framework is used for object detection [2].
 To work correctly, you need to download the [Tensorflow Object Detection repository](https://github.com/tensorflow/models/tree/master/research/object_detection), go to the project folder and start training using the following command:
 ````
 python model_main_tf2.py --alsologtostderr --model_dir=model_od/efficientdet_d1_smoke --pipeline_config_path=model_od/efficientdet_d1/pipeline.config
 ````